Where To Go In Tokyo: A Guide to the City's Best Neighbourhoods - Emma Jane Explores

 Directly below was a four cornered pedestrian crossing where people were gathered, waiting for the lights to change so that they could cross the intersection.
 As soon as the lights changed the crossing went from empty to having every square inch of it covered in people.
 It is such a remarkable sight that you’ll want to watch it over and over again.

-Shibuya is a great shopping district with a lot of well-known commercial stores like H& M, Gap and Zara littered around the main streets.
+Shibuya is also great shopping district with a lot of well-known commercial stores like H& M, Gap and Zara littered around the main streets.
 I literally just blocked out 8 hours in my final day in Tokyo just for shopping.
 It’s also a great area to grab food with plenty of dinner options around to finish off your day.

 I’ve also done the Urban Adventures food tour of Tokyo, which takes you through little Izakayas to sample all sorts of different Japanese treats.
 I’d thoroughly recommend it, and if you’re uncertain about where to find awesome food, then it’s a great introduction to Japan.